The Agricultural Initiative will provide:

 The Horticultural Arm, also known as the Greenhouse Project will involve year-long vegetable production with the harvesting of four to five crops per annum.
 Greenhouses will provide optimum conditions for greater productivity and higher quality crops than open farming.
 Crop production will be scheduled to meet market needs and greenhouses allow for better management of pest control and diseases.

-Benefits: Year-long fresh vegetable supply for residents.
-Residents will learn practical skills as well as community responsibility and basic business skills.
+Benefits: Year-long fresh vegetable supply.
+Opportunities to learn practical skills as well as community responsibility and basic business skills.
 Income will be gained for the Trust’s programmes from sale of excess crops.

 The Animal Husbandry Arm will include dairy, fish, poultry and rabbit farming as well as bee keeping.

-Benefits: Residents will learn invaluable animal husbandry skills.
-There will be a supply of milk, fish, meat, eggs, rabbit wool, honey for resident’s consumption and income from the sale of excess produce.
+Benefits: Learning invaluable animal husbandry skills.
+There will be a supply of milk, fish, meat, eggs, rabbit wool, honey for both consumption and income from the sale of excess produce.

 When you support Australian Friends of Tandaza you are helping the Tandaza Trust to become a long term sustainable organisation that will empower disadvantaged individuals and transform communities.